markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 `S`, hands a value to another part of the program `R` for it to do something with.
 Now, while `R`  performs its work, that other part `S` of the program continues to run and modifies the value.
-This would mean that from the perspective of the receiver `R`,  the value changes by its own, spontaneously.
+This would mean that from the perspective of the receiver `R`,  the value changes on its own, spontaneously.
 This is really really bad for correctness of programs.
-If values cannot change, a whole class of errors that can occur if parts of programs can run _concurrently_ are just impossible.
+If values can never change, this whole class of errors that can occur if parts of programs can run _concurrently_ are just impossible.

 For now, we don't have concurrency in our progams.
-And it's quite possible that you will neer explicitly deal with concurrency in the code you write.
+And it is quite possible that you will neer explicitly deal with concurrency in the code you write.
 But it is _very_ likely that the code you write, for example, using a DSL for tax calculation, is actually executed in a concurrent